Dominicans lose confidence in the institutionality

 The most recent Survey of the AmericasBarometer indicates that in the Dominican Republic there is a significant decrease in support for democracy, which fell from an 81.6% in the 2006 to 61.8% in the 2016

 SANTO DOMINGO.
 The most recent Survey of the Americas Barometer “Political Culture of Democracy in the Dominican Republic and in the Americas, 2016/17” indicates that, for last presidential elections, the interviewees reported a 81.2% electoral participation.
 While the trust in political parties It stands at 20.4%, consolidating downward trend since 2008, when a maximum value of 26.7% was recorded.

 The study prepared by the Latin American Public Opinion Project (LAPOP) of the Vanderbilt University with support from the United States Agency for International Development (USAID), further notes that “the democracia in Latin America and the Caribbean is facing important challenges, which range from bajo confidence level in the elections, matchesand political leadershipor until shortcomings in the offer of public liberties, the fulfillment of the law, citizen security, and a good provision of services. ”

-In that sense, the report states that party sympathies in the country also decrease; From 2012 to 2016 there was a decline in this variable from 63.4 to 42.4%, although among all the countries in the region, the Dominican Republic ranks second among those with greater party sympathy.
+In this sense, the report specifies that party sympathies in the country also decrease; from 2012 to 2016, there was a decline in this variable from 63.4 to 42.4%, although among all the countries in the region, the Dominican Republic ranks second among those with the highest party sympathy.

 La civic participationHowever, it has remained relatively stable over time and is among the highest in the region.
 In the last 10 years, the level of civic participation, which is understood as participation in meetings of religious associations, parents of the school and community improvement, has remained at around 35 points average.